Building the field of health policy and systems research

 Leading journals

-The School with Oxford University Press produces Health Policy and Planning, the leading Courtesy of Health Policy & Planningjournal of health policy and systems research, providing a peer-reviewed outlet for HPSR edited by Sandra Mounier-Jack and Virginia Wiseman.
+The School with Oxford University Press produces Health Policy and Planning, the leading journal of health policy and systems research, providing a peer-reviewed outlet for HPSR edited by Sandra Mounier-Jack and Virginia Wiseman.
 Formats include original research articles, literature reviews, “How to do or not to do” guidance on application of novel research methods, and reports and narratives from health policymakers and managers taking action to strengthen health systems.
 The Journal of Health Services Research & Policy explores the ideas, policies and decisions shaping health services globally; and raises critical issues in healthcare policy and research.

 Long term partnerships